ChrisW-priv/PersonalVault/zettelkasten/Binary Search Tree (BST).md

 - get elements

 > [!Note]
 > While the naive implementation is easy to do, to make the methods efficient is really hard!
-Problem will allways lie in making and keeping the tree balanced to maintain optimal $O(log(n))$ time!
+Problem will always lie in making and keeping the tree balanced to maintain optimal $O(log(n))$ time!

 ## Intuition
 Search for any element in the tree is done in $O(log(n))$ time IF THE TREE IS BALANCED.
 In the worst case the search time can be $O(n)$!